uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/analyze-data.md

 jovyan@jupyter-user:~$  mv *.gz files
 ```

 ## Working with the proxy and allow lists

 ### Working with the Proxy

-To prevent unauthorized traffic, the Gen3 VPC utilizes a proxy.
+To prevent unauthorized traffic, the Gen3 VPC utilizes a proxy server.
+The proxy server acts as an intermediary between the internal network resources within the VPC and the external internet or other networks.
 If you are using one of the custom VMs setup, there is already a line in your .bashrc file to handle traffic requests.

 ```bash
 export http_proxy=http://cloud-proxy.internal.io:3128